sanjuraj-c/automated-review-rating-system/README.md

 -Finally, both cleaned datasets were concatenated to form one unified dataset.

+Review Text Processing

+6. Emoji and Special Character Removal

+-Emojis, symbols, and special characters were removed using regular expressions to focus only on meaningful textual content.

+7. Stop Word Removal

+-Common stop words (e.g., “the”, “is”, “and”) were removed using NLTK to reduce noise and retain only informative words.

+8. Lemmatization

+-Words were reduced to their root forms (e.g., “running” → “run”) using WordNetLemmatizer, improving consistency across similar word forms.

+9. Filtering Out Short and Long Reviews

+-Reviews with fewer than 3 words or more than 100 words were removed to retain only meaningful and focused feedback.

+-In imbalanced data:

+Reviews < 3 words: 603

+Reviews > 100 words: 31

+-In balanced data:

+Reviews < 3 words: 1014

+Reviews > 100 words: 47

+10. Conflicting Review Removal

+-Reviews that did not align with their ratings (e.g., positive text with a negative rating or vice versa) were manually identified and removed.

+-A total of 2,655 conflicting reviews were filtered out from the final dataset to enhance training clarity and reduce label noise.

+These preprocessing steps ensured a high-quality, cleaned dataset .

 # Visualizations Used
 To better understand the data and guide modeling decisions, several visualizations were created during the exploratory data analysis (EDA) phase: